MacareuxDigital/concretecms-upgrade-shell/readme.md

 - -d
 - --delete

-## 3rd option: Run upgrade script or not
+## 3rd Option: Run upgrade script or not

 You MUST specify 1st and 2nd option if you want to specify 3rd option.